Adel St John The Baptist

 • Ratio

-We are still continuing with arithmetic practise, which includes a weekly test and times table practise (which will also include some testing)
+We are still continuing with arithmetic practise, which includes a weekly test and times table practise.

 Science